The Zika Virus In Florida, Texas, and California

 Zika Virus in Florida

 Florida–well known as a breeding ground for mosquitoes — has had 9 confirmed cases of the Zika virus, though none of those infected were pregnant.
-Two cases have occured in Lee County, four in Miami-Dade County, two in Hillsborough County, and one in Santa Rosa County.
+Two cases have occurred in Lee County, four in Miami-Dade County, two in Hillsborough County, and one in Santa Rosa County.

 According to the State Surgeon General and Secretary of Health, Dr. John Armstrong, “Florida has many years of success in containing other mosquito-borne diseases and emerging health threats.”
 He believe that, “through these experiences, the department remains ready to protect residents and visitors from the Zika virus.”

-463698816Florida, though, can expect to see more than its average of mosquitos, since it’s winter has been extremely wet.
+Florida, though, can expect to see more than its average of mosquitos, since it’s winter has been extremely wet.
 The mosquito population could grow exponentially in South Florida.
 The CDC has yet to identify Florida as a state of local Zika virus risk.
 Governor Rick Scott, on the other hand, has placed the four Florida counties where the Zika Virus has been identified in a state of emergency.
 The governor said, “Although Florida’s current nine Zika cases were travel-related, we have to ensure Florida is prepared and stays ahead of the spread of the Zika virus in our state.”
 No cases in Florida have demonstrated a mosquito to human transfer, but Gov. Rick Scott intends to stay ahead of the virus.

 Zika Virus in Texas